innoq/leanpub-client/README.md

 # Leanpub-Client
 > (find a better name. maybe) A Leanpub-API client library

-This client library provides an object-oriented interface to the [Leanpub API](https://leanpub.com/help/api).
+This client library provides an object-oriented interface to the [Leanpub API](https://leanpub.com/help/api) and is written in Scala.
 You can preview and publish your books through this library, create and update coupons and get sales information.
 Previewing a single file, polling the job status and getting the latest version of your book is not yet implemented.

 ## Usage Example